Overc1ocker/Latitude5590-Hackintosh/README.md

 - You must understand how opencore is configured before downloading.  (important!)

 - Brightness Keys require a special SSDT to load.
-THis patches the BRT6 method of the laptop to allow us to notify macOS of brightness events.
-The NOTIFY code is specific to every laptop model and can be found using evtest on the primary keyboard and pressing the brightness keys.
+This patches the BRT6 method of the firmware to notify macOS of brightness events.
+The NOTIFY code is specific to every laptop model and can be found using evtest (when booted into linux) on the primary keyboard and pressing the brightness keys.

 - Any BRT6 patch must be loaded before SSDT-XOSI.
 ACPI load order can be defined in your config.plist.